dxing97/libdiscord/doc/BUILDING.md

 but note that if you want to install libwebsockets with checkinstall on Raspbian, then you will have to compile checkinstall yourself.
 Otherwise, install with ``sudo make install``

-Works on sparc64 debian 4.13.4-1 with no issues currently.
+Works on sparc64 debian 4.13.4-1 with no issues.

 Works on macOS 10.14 "Mojave" after dependencies are properly installed.